History of atheism: Indian philosophy

 In the East, a contemplative life not centered on the idea of deities began in the sixth century BCE with the rise of Jainism, Buddhism, and various sects of Hinduism in India, and of Taoism in China.
 These religions offered a philosophic and salvific path not involving deity worship.
-Deities are not seen as necessary to the salvific goal of the early Buddhist tradition; their reality is explicitly questioned and often rejected.
-There is a fundamental incompatibility between the notion of gods and basic Buddhist principles, at least in some interpretations.
-Some Buddhist philosophers assert that belief in an eternal creator god is a distraction from the central task of the religious life.
+Deities are not seen as necessary to the salvific goal of the early Buddhist tradition, and that tradition reflects disbelief in a supreme god or a creator god(s).
+Some Buddhist philosophers assert that belief in an eternal creator god is a distraction from the central task of the religious life, and make arguments against it.

 Within the astika ("orthodox") schools of Hindu philosophy, the Samkhya and the early Mimamsa school did not accept a creator-deity in their respective systems.

 The principal text of the Samkhya school, the Samkhya Karika, was written by Ishvara Krishna in the fourth century CE, by which time it was already a dominant Hindu school.
 The origins of the school are much older and are lost in legend.
 The school was both dualistic and atheistic.
 They believed in a dual existence of Prakriti ("nature") and Purusha ("consciousness") and had no place for an Ishvara ("God") in its system, arguing that the existence of Ishvara cannot be proved and hence cannot be admitted to exist.
 The school dominated Hindu philosophy in its day, but declined after the tenth century, although commentaries were still being written as late as the sixteenth century.

 The foundational text for the Mimamsa school is the Purva Mimamsa Sutras of Jaimini (c. third to first century BCE).
 The school reached its height c.
 700 CE, and for some time in the Early Middle Ages exerted near-dominant influence on learned Hindu thought.
 The Mimamsa school saw their primary enquiry was into the nature of dharma based on close interpretation of the Vedas.
 Its core tenets were ritualism (orthopraxy), antiasceticism and antimysticism.
 The early Mimamsakas believed in an adrishta ("unseen") that is the result of performing karmas ("works") and saw no need for an Ishvara ("God") in their system.
 Mimamsa persists in some subschools of Hinduism today.